COVID-19 pandemic in Romania: Cases

 Until 26 September 2021, the National Institute of Public Health reported 1,199,761 cases of COVID-19.
 Bucharest accumulates 17.2% of the total number of infections.
-It is followed by Cluj with 5.3%, Timiș with 5.1%, Ilfov with 4.2% and Constanța with 4%.
+It was followed by Cluj with 5.3%, Timiș with 5.1%, Ilfov with 4.2% and Constanța with 4%.
 1 in 77 reported cases was recorded among medical staff.
 A study conducted by the Sanitary Solidarity Federation in October 2020 revealed that about 10% of respondents had already been infected with SARS-CoV-2.
 According to the same study, nurses have the largest share of all infected workers and have the highest percentage of infection among occupational categories.

 As of 26 September 2021, there were 36,450 COVID-19-related deaths, with 9.1% of them reported in Bucharest, 4.5% in Prahova, 3.9% in Bihor, 3.8% in Timiș and 3.8% in Suceava.
 85.8% of all deaths were in people over 60, and 57.7% of deaths were in men.
 94.5% of the deceased had at least one associated comorbidity.
-A November 2020 study by the National Institute of Public Health on data from the records of 21,766 patients indicated that the main risk factors for death in patients with COVID-19 in Romania are cardiovascular diseases, chronic kidney diseases and cancer.
+A November 2020 study by the National Institute of Public Health on data from the records of 21,766 patients indicated that the main risk factors for death in patients with COVID-19 in Romania were cardiovascular diseases, chronic kidney diseases and cancer.